raeslab/GMMs/README.md

 comma-separated reactions are all required for process completeness (AND operation).

 ### Mapping
-For mapping metagenomic profiles onto the GMMs database please refere to our reference pathways mapper [Omixer-RPM](https://github.com/raeslab/omixer-rpm).
+For mapping metagenomic profiles onto the GMMs database please refer to our reference pathways mapper [Omixer-RPM](https://github.com/raeslab/omixer-rpm).

 ### License
 [Academic Non-commercial Software License Agreement](../master/LICENSE)